Skip to content

 Students who fail all of their classes in a payment period are subject to the all "F" policy.

 Any student that receives all "F" grades will have to prove that they attended every course.
 At the end of the semester when instructors put in final grades the last date of attendance will be entered from records based on class participation.
 Those dates are used to calculate how much aid a student might owe back to the Department of Education in a process called the Return of Title IV Funds.
-If there is a dispute regarding the date, the student will have to prove the last date of attendance by submitting documentation showing a graded test, quiz or homework assignment beyond what the instructor entered.
+If there is a dispute regarding the date, the student will have to prove the last date of attendance by submitting documentation showing a graded test, quiz, or homework assignment beyond what the instructor entered.

 It is the student's responsibility to submit documentation in a timely manner.
 Letters are only sent as a courtesy.
 Once funds are returned to the Department of Education it is difficult to get funds back, particularly loan funds.